 Career Libraries.
 We have a collection of books, directories, job bulletins, and more to help students research career options and identify potential employers.
 The main library is located in 103 Barnes Hall, and several college offices maintain a smaller collection of college-specific materials.
 There is also an extensive Resource Library included in this site.

 Employer Information.
 We provide access to robust online directories giving access to annual reports, company literature and profiles, information on financial performance, employer contacts, and more for students to use in researching employers and preparing for interviews.

 E-mail Communication.
-Students should register with our information system, Cornell Handshake, and indicate their career interests in their student profile.
-We will then send targeted notifications of events and opportunities such as workshops, alumni panels, networking events, special skill-building programs hosted by employers, employer receptions, etc.
+Students should register with Cornell Handshake and indicate their career interests in their student profile.
+We send targeted notifications of events and opportunities such as workshops, alumni panels, networking events, special skill-building programs hosted by employers, etc.

 Resume and Cover Letter Assistance.
 We provide information on preparing resumes and cover letters on this site, in the Career Guide, and in Canvas.
 In addition, a career or peer advisor will review the content and presentation of resumes and career-related correspondence.

 Interview Preparation.
 We offer a wide range of assistance in preparing for interviews, including simulated interviews, in which we provide feedback on verbal and nonverbal communication skills.